-£45.99 (inc. VAT)
+£20.99 20.990000000 (inc. VAT)

 Hello US customer, you are currently shopping on the UK site.
 To ensure you are charged in the correct currency and receive accurate shipping costs, please switch to the US website and re-add your product to your basket.

 This is a question asked by many expectant mums.
-And the short answer is that friendly bacteria such as acidophilus, are generally very safe to use, even at this most delicate time.
+And the short answer is that friendly bacteria such as acidophilus, are generally very safe to use, even at this most delicate time1,2.
 However, it is always worth checking with the relevant manufacturer, as there may be some exceptions.

-As we always aim to make recommendations which are backed up with as much research as possible, we feel it’s best that pregnant & breastfeeding women take either of these products only under a doctor’s care.
+As we always aim to make recommendations which are backed up with as much research as possible, we feel it’s best that pregnant and breastfeeding women take either of these products only under a doctor’s care.

 The best type of live cultures supplement to take during pregnancy is one that contains strains which have been extensively trialled in pregnant women, and therefore comes with an excellent safety profile for this group.
 The types of good bacteria used should ideally have been researched for both the health of the expectant mum, and also the health of her growing baby.

-For mums who are not breast-feeding, or if the child is a little bit older, the following two products are given directly to the infant:
+For mums who are not breastfeeding, or if the child is a little bit older, the following two products are given directly to the infant:

-‘For your baby’ comes in an easy-to-use liquid drop format that can be dropped directly in to babies’ mouth, or added to their bottle.
+Baby Drops comes in an easy-to-use liquid drop format that can be dropped directly in to babies’ mouth, or added to their bottle.
 This well-researched product is suitable from birth, and is used in neo-natal units around the world.

 Another way to support healthy microbial balance in the gut is to consume traditional fermented foods, such as live yoghurt, kefir and sauerkraut.
 Most of these fermented foods are perfectly safe during pregnancy, although there is a slight question mark over any non-pasteurised dairy products, due to a concern over listeria.
 This is the same reason why pregnant women are often advised not to eat soft cheeses.
 If the dairy is pasteurised it is of course, safe to consume.
 Or there are plenty of non-dairy alternatives for raw milk kefir, such as water kefir, kombucha, kimchi, sauerkraut etc. You can read more about fermented foods here.

-You might also be interested in:
+You might also be interested to read these FAQs: